Last Update: Fri, 6 Mar 2026

 *July Meeting deferred by one week to avoid State of Origin Game 3 clash.

-For the 2025 Monaro Club of Queensland Pointscore Series, the Club Outings Championship will be run separately to the 2025 Club Pointscore Championship.
+The 2026 Monaro Club of Queensland Pointscore Series and Club Outings Championship will continue to be run separately.

-2025 Club Outings Championship points will be accrued by attendance at all and any qualifying 2025 Club Outings/Runs throughout the year, in addition to bringing your Club car and wearing a Qld Club recognised shirt/jacket at the Club Outings/Runs.
-Outings Championship Points to accrue will be:
+The 2026 Club Outings Championship points will be accrued by attendance at all and any qualifying 2026 Official Club Outings throughout the year, in addition to bringing your Club car and wearing a Monaro Club of Queensland recognised shirt/jacket at the Club Outings:

-- Ten 2025 Club Outings Championship Points for the Club Member coming to an Official Club Outing (also referred to as an Official Club Run).
+• Ten Club Outings Championship Points awarded to the Club Member attending an Official Club Outing.

-- Five 2025 Club Outings Championship Points for the Club Member bringing your Club Car to an Official Club Outing (also referred to as an Official Club Run).
+• Five Club Outings Championship Points awarded to the Club Member bringing their Club Car to an Official Club Outing.

-- Five 2025 Club Outings Championship Points for the Club Member wearing an Official Monaro Club of Qld Club Shirt to an Official Club Outing (also referred to as an Official Club Run).
+• Five Club Outings Championship Points awarded to the Club Member wearing an Official Monaro Club of Queensland Club Shirt to an Official Club Outing.

-A Club Member can only campaign the one same car, in one Outings Championship and one Pointscore Championship Year.
+A Club Member can only campaign the one (same) car in the Outings Championship and Pointscore Championship.

 Monaro Club of Queensland Merchandise